TLINDEN/swaycycle/README.md

 bindsym $mod+Tab exec ~/bin/swaycycle -d -l /tmp/cycle.log
 ```

+## How does it work?

+`swaycycle` is being executed by sway when the user presses a key
+(e.g. `ALT-tab`).
+It then executes:

+`swaymsg -t get_tree -r`

+to get a  JSON representation of the current setup  (a tree consisting
+of outputs, workspaces, containers and running programs).

+Then it determines which workspace is the current active one and
+builds a list of all windows visible on that workspace, whether
+floating or not.

+Next it determines which window is following the one in the list with
+the current active focus.
+If the active one is at the end of the list,
+it starts from the top.

+Finally another swaymsg command is being executed to give focus to the
+calculated next window, e.g.:

+`swaymsg [con_id=14] focus`

+`swaycycle` then just exists.
+It does not store any state to disk.

 ## Getting help

 Although I'm happy to hear from swaycycle users in private email, that's the